codeapples/treasure-box/src/materials/basicmath/index.md

 # Math topics<br>for test preparation

-The materials intent to cover complicated math topics that you are expected to know and understand before certain tests.
+The materials intent to cover basic math topics that you are expected to know and understand before certain tests.

 **Work in progress!**